spacecatpixel/lokidocs/docs/Lokinet/Guides/Install.md

 # LokiNET install guide - Linux

 This guide describes building linux binaries from source.
-Do download built binaries, head to [lokinet.org](https://lokinet.org/) for release files.
+To download built binaries, head to [lokinet.org](https://lokinet.org/) for release files.

 To Compile, download the [lastest release](https://github.com/loki-project/loki-network/releases) of Lokinet for your platform.